katherinesebastin/LogAnalyser/backend/README.md

 ## Project Overview

 This is the backend component of a macOS Log Analyzer.
 It provides a Flask-based REST API that queries macOS Unified Logging System and returns structured log data in JSON format.
-The frontend (web interface) is handled by a separate team member.

 ### Architecture

 - **Backend**: Python/Flask - REST API
-- **Frontend**: Web interface - User interface

 ## System Requirements